Haval Ahmad

 Humanitarian Studies

-Haval Ahmad teaches in the Master of Arts in Human Security and Peacebuilding program.
-His research interest includes de-radicalization, terrorism, counter violent extremisms (CVE), Kurdish affairs, conflict and human security in the Middle East and North Africa (MENA) region.
-His current work focuses on the de-radicalization of children and youth in the post-ISIS era.
+Dr. Haval Ahmad is a political scientist and researcher, teaches in the Master of Arts in Human Security and Peacebuilding, Master of Arts in Justice Studies, and Master of Arts in Global Leadership program.
+He holds a PhD in International Politics.
+His research interest includes de-radicalization, terrorism, counter violent extremisms (CVE), Kurdish affairs, political violence, conflict and human security.
+He is an author of a number of academic publications, and co-authored a book on Radicalization, Terrorism, and Countering Extremism.
 Other areas of Ahmad’s current work include analyzing geopolitics and foreign intervention in the MENA region and the impact on stability and human security.

 Experience

-Ahmad has worked in the public education system since 2008, working directly with immigrant and refugee students and families.
-His work includes advocacy, needs assessment, and individualized action plans to meet the settlement and integration needs.
-Ahmad has also worked with the Vancouver Police department in a crisis intervention role, working directly with victims of crimes.
-Since 2016, Ahmad has been actively working on different research projects that involved collaboration with researchers in Canada, the United Kingdom, and within the Middle East.
+Haval has worked in the public education system for 15 years, working directly with immigrant and refugee students and families.
+His work included advocacy, needs assessment, and individualized action plans to meet the settlement and integration needs.
+Ahmad has also worked with the Vancouver Police Department and the Royal Canadian Mounted Police (RCMP) in a crisis intervention role, working directly with victims of crimes.
+Since 2016, Ahmad has been actively working on research projects involving collaboration with researchers in Canada, the United Kingdom, and the Middle East.

 Education